joshbegley/nyt-latest/previous.md

 `Scroll down for hints and conversation about the puzzle for Sunday, July 19, 2026.`\
 https://www.nytimes.com/2026/07/18/crosswords/strands-sidekick-868.html

-**Iran War Live Updates: Fighting Intensifies With Strikes on Critical Infrastructure**\
+**Iran War Live Updates: 2 U.S. Service Members Killed and 1 Missing in Iranian Attack on Jordan**\
-`In the days since the cease-fire unraveled, the United States and Iran have expanded the scope of their attacks, with reports of water facilities and other structures coming under fire.`\
+`They were the first U.S. troops to die from hostile fire in the region since an early April truce.
+The deaths came as both sides expanded the scope and intensity of their attacks.`\
 https://www.nytimes.com/live/2026/07/18/world/iran-war-strikes-trump-hormuz

 **Zohran Mamdani Knows He Has Political Capital.
 And He Intends to Spend It.**\